 |*NEW* Limit Use of Sensitive PI||✅||✅||✅||✅||Optional|

-*Per § 7102(a)(2)(A) of the CPRA Regulations, a business may choose to provide metrics on the reasons for which it denied consumer requests.
-Example reasons include requests being not verifiable, not made by a “consumer”, calling for information exempt from disclosure or deletion, and so forth.
+*Per § 7102(a)(2)(A) of the CPRA Regulations, a business or entity may choose to provide metrics on the reasons for which it denied consumer requests.
+Example reasons include requests being not verifiable, not made by a “consumer”, calling for sensitive personal information exempt from disclosure or deletion, and so forth.

 When Do You Need to Publish Metrics?

-Do You Need to Maintain Records Supporting Metrics Reporting?
+Do You Need to Maintain a Record of the Supporting Metrics Reporting?

 Yes!
-While many companies have handled privacy requests for years under EU data protection law, California’s is the first to prescribe a public accounting.
+While many companies have handled privacy requests for years under EU data protection law, California’s is the first to prescribe a public accounting of the record.